 Franchise dealers.
 Franchise dealers sell both new and used vehicles.
 In 2019, there were over 16,500 franchise dealers in the United States.
-21 Additionally, used vehicles represented 46% of

-- 12 National Independent Automobile Dealers Association, Used Car Industry Report, 2020 - 13 Manheim, Used Car Market Report, 2017 - Manheim Used Car Market Report 2017 14 - Manheim, Used Car Market Report, 2017 15 - IAA.
-Investor Presentation.
-November 2020 16 Manheim, Used Car Market Report, 2017 17 - IAA, Investor Presentation, November 2020 18 - 19 - Automotive News, Top 100 Retailers Ranked by Used-Vehicle Sales, April 2019 20 National Independent Automobile Dealers Association, October 2020 - 21 National Automobile Dealers Association, Mid Year Report, 2020 average units sold for franchise dealers and we believe they are more profitable for these dealers than new vehicles due to the higher margins associated with used vehicles.
-All in, used vehicles represented approximately 33% of total franchise dealership sales in 2019.
+26 Additionally, used vehicles represented 46% of average units sold for franchise dealers and we believe they are more profitable for these dealers than new vehicles due to the higher margins associated with used vehicles.
+27 All in, used vehicles represented approximately 33% of total franchise dealership sales in 2019.
+28 According to our 2020 ACV Survey.
+64% of franchise dealers noted they are selling more used vehicles over time relative to new vehicles.

 Franchise dealers source their new inventory from original equipment manufacturers, or OEMs, and their used vehicle inventory from the wholesale market and from consumers.
-Acquisitions from consumers consist of trade-in vehicles and curb purchases, which represented 68% of total franchise dealership inventory sources in 2019.
-Dealers generally decide to keep and recondition vehicles acquired through trade-ins and curb purchases if the vehicle is an ideal match to what the dealer may retail.
+Acquisitions from consumers consist of trade-in vehicles and curb purchases, which represented 68% of total franchise dealership inventory sources in 2019.29 Dealers generally decide to keep and recondition vehicles acquired through trade-ins and curb purchases if the vehicle is an ideal match to what the dealer may retail.
 Alternatively, if the vehicle does not match a dealer's retail inventory, the dealer may decide to sell the vehicle in the wholesale market.